A guide for mixing separate audio recordings into a final audio performance

 4. Start a new project and import recordings

 Now you will need to start a brand new 'Project' and import your group's audio recordings

 - Upon launching the Digital Audio Workstation you will be prompted to create a new workspace often known as a 'Project' and to set the audio settings for the project

-- It's of particular importance to set the correct bitrate in these settings before importing any files
+- It's of particular importance to set the correct sample rate in these settings before importing any files

-- For audio only recording productions we'd recommend setting the bitrate to 44.1KHz
+- For audio only recording productions we'd recommend setting the sample rate to 44.1KHz

-- For audio performances you plan to sync with video footage after the audio editing process it's important that you set the project bitrate to 48KHz
+- For audio performances you plan to sync with video footage after the audio editing process it's important that you set the project sample rate to 48KHz

 Import your files